Fanny Basch-Mahler

 Fanny Basch-Mahler (27 July 1854 – 11 November 1942), was an Austro-Hungarian pianist and music teacher.
 A native of Budapest, she was a celebrated Viennese concert pianist.
 A student alongside Claude Debussy and a familiar of composers Johannes Brahms and Karl Goldmark, Basch-Mahler was a recognized and respected talent of the late 19th century Austrian-Hungarian music community.
 In 1928 she was awarded an honorary title by the President of Austria.

 Early life

 Fanny (or Fanni as her name appears on her birth certificate) was born in Budapest on 27 July 1854 to Leopold and Therese Mahler. "[She] enjoyed her mother's musical instruction at an early age and showed a joyful affection for music.
-When, towards the end of the sixties, Brahms, Clara Schumann, Sophie Menter and A Rubinstein gave concerts in their hometown, it gave her a powerful exemplary stimulus".Fanny's first recorded performance was at the Musikverein on 23 March 1871 at the tender age of sixteen.
+When, towards the end of the sixties, Brahms, Clara Schumann, Sophie Menter and A Rubinstein gave concerts in their hometown, it gave her a powerful exemplary stimulus".Fanny's first recorded performance was at the Musikverein on 23 March 1871 at the age of sixteen.
 The hall had only opened fourteen months earlier.
 It was the last performance of the season and she performed Mendelssohn's Die schöne Melusine as a piano duet which was met with lively applause.